 Diabetes mellitus is a condition where the pancreas can’t produce insulin or the body’s cells can’t respond to insulin, making it impossible to regulate blood sugar.

 Diabetes is typically classified into 2 types: Type 1 and Type 2.
 Type 2 is the most common form of diabetes in cats, and it happens when the body either can’t produce enough insulin or becomes resistant to insulin.
 Then, the cat becomes hyperglycemic, which means they have high blood sugar.
 Normal levels of glucose (a.k.a. sugar) in the blood are around 80-120 mg/dl, but diabetes typically causes the levels to rise above 400 mg/dl.

 Obesity is a major risk factor, but other risk factors include breed, gender (males), age (the older the cat, the higher the risk), a sedentary lifestyle, high carb diets, stress, certain medications, and conditions such as hyperthyroidism, infections, and others.

 What are the symptoms?

->

-> Common symptoms include increased appetite and/or thirst, increased urination, lethargy, and weight loss.
-These signs, however, can sometimes be difficult to recognize, especially in their early stages.
+Common symptoms include increased appetite and/or thirst, increased urination, lethargy, and weight loss, but these signs can be difficult to recognize, especially in the early stages.

->

-> How are cats diagnosed with diabetes?
+How are cats diagnosed with diabetes?